 For more information on this year's sessions, and to book your place, please visit the Bioscience Careers Day site.

 This annual event is coordinated by the Royal Society of Biology's Careers Committee.

 Who can attend?

 BCD is aimed at undergraduate and Master's students.
 PhD students, postdocs, careers advisors and school students considering a bioscience degree are also very welcome.
-Employers looking to meet talented students focussed on their future careers and wanting to find out about talk opportunities at this event, or sponsorship opportunities at future events, should contact Harriet McAra at firstname.lastname@example.org
+Employers looking to meet talented students focused on their future careers and wanting to find out about talk opportunities at this event, or sponsorship opportunities at future events, should contact Eleanor Barrand at email@example.com

-If you were not able to attend, download presentations from our past events.
+If you were not able to attend previous years, download presentations from our past events.

-If you have any questions about BCD events, contact Harriet McAra at email@example.com
+If you have any questions about BCD events, contact Eleanor Barrand at firstname.lastname@example.org

 We would like to take the opportunity to say thank you to the many exhibitors and sponsors who have made previous events possible: